-We decided to try to adopt, and a situation fell into our laps, and we were thrust into the adoption process.
+We decided to try to adopt, a situation fell into our laps, and we were thrust into the adoption process.
 It was grueling, and when the baby was born, the birth mother signed temporary rights, and we brought home our little boy.
 My parents had come a few weeks prior and set up the nursery, and my mom stayed to welcome us home.
 We spent the next couple days on pins and needles, waiting for the legal rights to be signed and the process to be complete.
 The birth mother delayed, and we worried but felt so sure about our choice and this gorgeous child in our home.

-Four days later, I received a call from our caseworker who simply said, “the birth mother has decided to parent, and we need to know when we can come by to pick up the baby.”
+I received a call from our caseworker who simply said, “the birth mother has decided to parent, and we need to know when we can come by to pick up the baby.”
 I said, “anytime” (how I got through that conversation without so much as a raised voice is incredible).
 I told my mom, who cried first.
-Then I texted my husband, who was in his dental clinical rotations, that he needed to come home and say goodbye.
+Then I texted my husband, who was in his dental clinical rotations, he needed to come home and say goodbye.

 Reid returned home, and we held one another and cried on the couch.
 I didn’t have the energy to think or feel.
 I was beside myself with grief, and my heart broke for this little boy that was returning to a tough situation himself.
 How could we let him leave this safe place?

 I stayed in bed for the rest of the night and wanted to crawl into a hole and never see the light of day.
 Fortunately, my mother was staying with us, and she pulled me out of my stupor and forced me to talk.
 I remember telling her I was tired of being the poster child for infertility.
-I was tired of trying, and hoping, and trusting.
+Tired of trying, and hoping, and trusting.
 I yelled at her and was insolent in nearly every response, and she listened and loved me in a way only a mother could.